 Seed bombs offer a unique opportunity for large-scale restoration projects.
 Saving time and money by producing larger yields with fewer seeds.
 Restoration projects in Kenya have proved valuable in restoration efforts.
 Whereas scattering seeds pose a risk of being eaten, seeds within a seed bomb are protected from birds and squirrels.
-Seeds within the seed bomb are also designed to protect them from drying out or sprouting at an improper time.
-Once there is sufficient rain the seed bomb breaks down and the seeds begin to sprout, however, it is a particularly dry spring, and the seeds that are scattered may try to germinate and grow in early summer, which could weaken their survival rate; instead, the seeds in the seed bomb will patiently wait until the following spring, keeping their viability.
+Seeds within the seed bomb are also designed to protect them from drying out or sprouting improperly.
+Once there is sufficient rain, the seed bomb breaks down and the seeds begin to sprout.
+However, it is a particularly dry spring, and the scattered seeds may try to germinate and grow in early summer, which could weaken their survival rate.
+Instead, the seeds in the seed bomb will patiently wait until the following spring, keeping their viability.

 Wildflower seed bombs distributed in 2020